 Whether you’re deciding whether or not to allow your employees to occasionally work from home, or you’re considering hiring a new person in an entirely different locale, you’ll want to take into account the pros and cons of hiring remote workers.
 Here are some of the most significant ones.

 - Remote workers could end up saving you money.
 If you’re hiring freelancers or subcontractors, for example, you will not have to provide benefits like you would for a full-time employee, and your tax expenses could be less as well.
 Plus, a smaller on-site staff could mean that you don’t need as much office space, so you could downsize to a cheaper office (or go totally remote and not have an office at all).
-Finally, when people are able to work remotely, they might be less likely to call in sick, since they don’t have to leave their house.
+Finally, when people are able to work remotely, they might be less likely to call in sick, since they don’t have to leave their houses.

 - Flexibility is appealing to employees.
 The ability to work from home, even if it’s only once in a while, is a strong draw.
-This could make it easier to recruit top talent, or keep the great talent you already have.
+This could make it easier to recruit top talent or keep the great talent you already have.
 Speaking of, if your best employee has to move, a remote working arrangement would allow them to continue working for you, no matter where they live.

-- Hiring remote workers widens your talent pool.
+- Hiring remote workers widen your talent pool.
 Finding the right person to fill a position is hard, especially if you’re restricted by location.
 If you are open to hiring remotely, you’ll have a bigger pool of candidates to choose from, upping your chances of finding someone with the skill set you are looking for.

 - Remote working is a greener solution.
 Cutting out daily commutes can be a big step towards a greener company footprint.
 If this is a priority to your company, remote working is a good option.

 - You can get more “working” hours.
 Employees that work remotely don’t always follow a 9 to 5 schedule.
-They may be willing to work early mornings or late nights, which could be extremely useful if you sometimes have problems come up at odd hours.
+They may be willing to work early mornings or late nights, which could be extremely useful if you sometimes have problems coming up at odd hours.
 It’s also a way for your company to be productive even when some of your staff is off the clock.
 If your remote employees are in a different time zone, that could stretch your “hours of operation” even further.

 - Remote workers are more difficult to train.
 It’s one thing to be able to sit down with a new employee and walk them through all your systems and procedures.
 It’s another to have to explain it to them over the phone or through email.
 Training remote workers is often much less efficient and can be frustrating for both parties.